B1.6 Count to 10 by halves, thirds, fourths, fifths, sixths, eighths, and tenths, with and without the use of tools.

 • ten frames

-Provide students with 2 or 3 ten frames and interlocking cubes (or tokens).
+Provide students with two or three ten frames and interlocking cubes (or counters).
 Tell students that for this activity, the ten frame represents a whole.
 If the frame is a whole, ask the students what each of its squares represents (a tenth: \(\frac{1}{{10}}\)).

 Tell students that since they have been in school, they have been counting by 1, 2, 5, 10, and so on.
 Now, students will count by one tenth.
-For every one tenth counted, they will place a cube or token on their ten frame.
+For every one tenth counted, they will place a cube or counter on their ten frame.

 Pause and ask students what they notice (10 one tenths make a whole).
 It is important to do this so that the students realize that each one tenth has a role to play.